The Truth About Florida Warrants

-Note: some crimes can't be expunged or removed, such as homicide, sexual assault (if you're found guilty).
+Note: some crimes can't be expunged or removed, such as homicide or sexual assault (if you're found guilty).

 Arrest and criminal records don't get erased from your record upon satisfying the warrant.
 The only way to get the record removed is to have it expunged or sealed by the courts.
 If you would like to expunge or remove a record from your public file, you must file a petition with the local district court where the record resides.
 Be aware there's a lengthy process involved.
 If your record is of a criminal nature and you were found guilty or have multiple offenses on file, it's best to seek legal counsel and advice to avoid problems or refusal.
 A defense lawyer will act on your behalf to get the record successfully removed and has knowledge of the law.
 If you were found not guilty or the case was dismissed then the motion to seal the record will almost always be granted by the court.

 Florida Crime Rate Well Above the National Average

 Miami Crime Map

 Violent Crime 98,199

 501 compared to 74 for the entire state of Florida

 SOUTH FLORIDA: HAVEN OF ILLEGAL TRADING FOR MILITARY EQUIPMENT

 FLORIDA HAS more than 950,000 ILLEGAL IMMIGRANTS, representing 7.3% of the United States illegal alien population